zzulueta/github-copilot-L400-exercises/Exercises/Exercises1.md

 **Overview**: Feature is complete, tested, optimized, and documented - ready to commit!

 ### Part A: Generate Meaningful Commit Messages
-1. Create a new branch: `git switch -c feature/dog-age-api`
+1. Create a new branch: `git switch -c feature/version2`
 2. Stage your changes: `git add .`
 3. Open the Source Control panel (Ctrl+Shift+G)
 4. Click the **sparkles** icon (✨) next to the commit message box
 5. Select **Generate Commit Message**
 6. **Verify**:
    - Does it capture the intent of your changes?
+   - Does it have a format that follows best practices (e.g., concise summary, detailed body)?
-7. If not, copy the generated message and place in a notepad.
+7. Copy the generated message in a notepad for comparison later
-8. Prompt in Ask: `@workspace Improve this commit message to better reflect the changes made, following best practices for clarity and detail.` Then paste the copied message before sending the request to Copilot Chat.
-9. Prompt for any missing details or improvements.
-10. Use the improved message for your commit.
+8. Do not perform the commit yet.

-### Part B [Optional]: Standardize Commit Messages using Commit Message Instructions
+### Part B: Standardize Commit Messages using Commit Message Instructions
-1. Go to Manage Settings (gear icon) in Source Control panel
+1. Click Ctrl+, (Ctrl and comma) to open Settings
-2. Select **GitHub Copilot Settings**.
-Search for Commit Message Generation: Instructions
+2. Search for: Commit Message Generation: Instructions
 3. Click Edit in settings.json
 4. Select "file": ".copilot-commit-message-instructions.md"
 5. Create a new file in the root directory called `.copilot-commit-message-instructions.md`
 6. Copy and paste the content from this url: https://github.com/SimonSkoda13/Copilot-commit-message-instructions/blob/main/.copilot-commit-message-instructions.md
 7. Save the file
-8. Repeat steps 3-10 in Part A to generate a new commit message.
-However, this time add the new instructions file as reference to the prompt. `@workspace Improve this commit message to better reflect the changes made, following best practices for clarity and detail.
-Use this file as reference: #file:.copilot-commit-message-instructions.md`
+8. Open the Source Control panel (Ctrl+Shift+G)
+9. Click the **sparkles** icon (✨) next to the commit message box
+10. Select **Generate Commit Message**
-9. **Verify**:
+11. **Verify**:
    - Does it now follow the new commit message standards?
    - Compare with previous commit message